 “Some of the best public conversations about the things that push and pull at Rhode Island, and beyond, happen at Trinity.” – The Providence Journal

 Trinity Rep’s schedule of free engagement events are designed to help audience members connect more deeply with the productions on stage and the people who create them.
 See the full list.

-The Community Ambassadors, a connectivity and outreach program for adults, makes you the ultimate theater insider.
+The Community Builders, a connectivity and outreach program for adults, makes you the ultimate theater insider.
 In return, we ask you to help spread the word about the great work we’re doing onstage and off.
-Learn more about how to become a Community Ambassador.
+Learn more about how to become a Community Builder.

 Trinity Rep is excited to partner with organizations from around the state, selected based on the needs of a particular production or project.
 Reaching well beyond traditional group sales relationships, these partnerships are designed to foster meaningful dialogue, increased audience accessibility, and often, long-lasting partnerships.
 Read more about some of the organizations we have partnered with.

 On Thursday, January 19th, 2017, at 5:30 pm, Trinity Repertory Company participated in launching The Ghostlight Project.
 On the eve of the Presidential Inauguration, in each time zone across the country at 5:30 pm, theaters from Broadway to regional theaters to high schools hosted a gathering outside their doors to create a “light for challenging times ahead.”
 Trinity Rep’s light remains on and symbolizes the theater as a safe, brave space for all people.
 Read more about the Ghostlight Project and Trinity Rep’s Equity, Diversity, and Inclusion Pledge.